ChainAgnostic/CAIPs/CAIPs/caip-x.md

 ```
 Modeling trust and distrust towards an individual or entity can be a complex task due to the subjective and multifaceted nature of trust.
 This standard proposes the followinge conceptualization for the trust concept:
-- `type`: This defines the kind of trust or distrust placed in a person.
-It could relate to an overall `quality` or `flaw`, or to a specific `ability` or `disability` of an individual or entity;

 - `scope`: This defines the applicable trust perimeter (`scope` should be a noun);
 - `level`: This defines the extent of trust;
 - `reason` (optional): This defines the motivation of trust.

-The `type` of trust allows for the introduction of different applicabilities that can be understood by computers.
-For instance a `quality` or a `flaw` is a general assertion applicable globally for any situation, whereas an `abilitity` is only useful for specific situations.

 The `scope` of trust needs to be standardized for interoperability purpose, but also need to be extendable to fit any use-case (cf. below `View - Scope of trustworthiness Data Model`).